mdrjr/odroid-utility/README.md

 **TODO :**

-* HDMI Configuration for XU,
-* XBMC Install/Update,
-* Support for other OS.

 Ideas and patchs are welcome.
 Either post a diff with your e-mail and name or submit a PR on github.